kubesphere-retired/docs.kubesphere.io/content/en/monitoring/notification-manager.md

 ### Config Prometheus Alertmanager to send alerts to Notification Manager

 Notification Manager uses port `19093` and API path `/api/v2/alerts` to receive alerts sending from Prometheus Alertmanager of Kubesphere.
-To receive Alertmanager alerts, edit the Secret `alertmanager-main` in the namespace `kubesphere-monitoring-system`, add webhook config and route like below to the alertmanager.yaml:
+To receive Alertmanager alerts, KubeSphere already added Alertmanager webhook and route configurations like below ( by editing the Secret alertmanager-main in the namespace `kubesphere-monitoring-system ):

 Send Prometheus alerts to Notification Manager:
 ```shell